One Hit (To the Body)

 "One Hit (To the Body)" is the opening track to the English rock band the Rolling Stones' 1986 album Dirty Work.
+The song was released as the album's second single on 9 May in the United States and on 19 May in the United Kingdom, with "Fight" as its B-side.
+It was the first Rolling Stones single to feature a Ron Wood co-writing credit with Jagger and Richards.

-The first Rolling Stones single to feature a Ron Wood co-writing credit with Jagger and Richards, it charted in the U.S., Netherlands and Australia.
-Reaching number 80 in the UK, it was their poorest charting single at the time.
+The song charted in the United States, reaching the top 30 there, peaking at number 28.
+It also charted in the Netherlands (number 50), Belgium (number 29), Australia (number 34), New Zealand (number 30), and the UK, peaking at number 80, making it their poorest charting single at the time.

 Recording

 Credited to lead singer Mick Jagger, guitarist Keith Richards and guitarist Ron Wood, "One Hit (To the Body)" was largely the work of Richards and Wood.
 Both guitarists contributed heavily to Dirty Work overall, with Wood receiving credit alongside Jagger and Richards on another three songs.
 A sign of Wood's heavy contribution is the song's distinctive opening of an acoustic piece.
 Wood used Richards' own 1967 Martin D-18 to perform the jam in an attempt to come up with a proper electric riff, but the acoustic version remained.
 The band is known for their use of acoustic guitars to "shadow" their electric guitars; "Brown Sugar" is a prime example.
 Both Richards and Wood played electric, but the solo was provided by Led Zeppelin guitarist Jimmy Page.
 Page's contribution was the result of a short studio session between him and Wood after Page's request to hear what the band was working on.
 Drummer Charlie Watts provides the song's driving beat as well as its notable cymbal opening, while Bill Wyman plays bass.

 Backing vocals on the song were provided by Richards, Wood, Bobby Womack, Patti Scialfa, Don Covay, and producer Steve Lillywhite's wife Kirsty MacColl.

 Recording and re-recording lasted throughout much of 1985.
+Jimmy Page's contributions were recorded at RPM Studios on 16 and 17 July 1985.
 Two locations used were the Pathé Marconi Studios in Paris and New York City's RPM Studios.

-Release

-"One Hit (To the Body)" was released as Dirty Works second single on 16 May in the United Kingdom and 9 May in the United States with album mate "Fight" as its B-side.
-The single reached the top 30 in the US.
-Dirty Work has long been known as the album produced at the height of Jagger and Richards' feud during the 1980s.